sacmehta/PRU/README.md

 | PRU | 1 | 2 | 400 | 1000 | 18.97 | 69.99 | 68.06 | 151 | [Link](https://drive.google.com/open?id=1pAWz6ZQDTJc0C3bWNBxeQJ0DREo9EZqo) |
 | PRU | 2 | 2 | 400 | 1200 | 18.51 | 66.39 | 64.30 | 148 | [Link](https://drive.google.com/open?id=1rMBQio3nITbCgPhMkgw9Kev0gVDBBS6M) |
 | PRU | 4 | 2 | 400 | 1400 | 18.90 | **64.40** | **62.62** | 151 | [Link](https://drive.google.com/open?id=1h2f3-tD7AJhmWNX-p5qMdXjaVfVd0usF) |

+With advanced dropouts such as weight dropout, PRU achieves s perplexity of 56.56 on the PenTree dataset while learning only 19 million parameters.
+See our paper for more details.

 ## Pre-requisite
 To run this code, you need to have following libraries: